isomerpages/moe-chijolotn/_our-catholic-identity/Our Founder – Father Barre.md

 <tr>
 <td style="width: 80%;" style="text-align:left;">
 <h4><strong>Our Founder - Blessed Nicolas Barr&eacute;</strong><br /><strong>Early Life</strong></h4>
-<p>Nicolas Barr&eacute; was born in Amiens, France on 21 October 1621, the first-born and only son to Louis and Antoinette Barr&eacute;.
+<p style="text-align:left;" >Nicolas Barr&eacute; was born in Amiens, France on 21 October 1621, the first-born and only son to Louis and Antoinette Barr&eacute;.
 He grew up in a wealthy merchant family and was educated at a Jesuit college in his hometown.
 As a young child, he had a deep sense of God.
 When one of his sisters fell ill, his strong faith in God and prayers led to her recovery.</p>
 </td>
 <td style="width: 20%;">
 <img src="/images/father.png">